 If you are in danger, call 911.
 If you need to exit this website quickly, click on the ESCAPE button.
 This button will immediately open a browser window for weather.com and replace your current window with google.com.

 Maternal mortality is devastating for families and communities worldwide.
-In Pennsylvania specifically, a large disparity exists between white and African American women for maternal mortality.
-Unfortunately, mortality is just the tip of the iceberg: for every woman who dies, there are more women who just barely survive.
+In Pennsylvania specifically, a large disparity in mortality exists between white and African American individuals.
+Unfortunately, mortality is just the tip of the iceberg: for every individual who dies, there are more who just barely survive.

 What is Maternal Mortality?

-Maternal mortality is a death of a woman during pregnancy, or up to one year following the end of the pregnancy, regardless of the outcome of the pregnancy.
+Maternal mortality is a death of an individual during pregnancy, or up to one year following the end of the pregnancy, regardless of the outcome of the pregnancy.
 Maternal mortality applies in cases of livebirth, stillbirth, abortion and miscarriage.
 When describing maternal mortality, deaths are divided into the following categories:

 Pregnancy-Associated Deaths: the death of a woman during pregnancy, or up to one year following the end of the pregnancy, regardless of the outcome of the pregnancy.

-• Pregnancy-related death: the death of a woman during pregnancy or within one year of the end of a pregnancy - regardless of the outcome, duration or site of the pregnancy - due to a pregnancy complication, a chain of events initiated by pregnancy, or the aggravation of an unrelated condition by the physiologic effects of pregnancy.
+• Pregnancy-related death: the death of an individual during pregnancy or within one year of the end of a pregnancy - regardless of the outcome, duration or site of the pregnancy - due to a pregnancy complication, a chain of events initiated by pregnancy, or the aggravation of an unrelated condition by the physiologic effects of pregnancy.

-• Pregnancy-associated, but not related death: the death of a woman during pregnancy or within one year of pregnancy from a cause that is not related to pregnancy.
+• Pregnancy-associated, but not related death: the death of an individual during pregnancy or within one year of pregnancy from a cause that is not related to pregnancy.
 These are deaths from accidental or incidental causes, such as a death due to a natural disaster.

-While we have some data about maternal mortality there is a lot that we do not know.
-To better understand maternal mortality and how to prevent these deaths, Pennsylvania established the Pennsylvania Maternal Mortality Review Committee (PA MMRC) to review all pregnancy associated deaths in the commonwealth.
+To better understand maternal mortality and how to prevent these deaths, Pennsylvania established the Pennsylvania Maternal Mortality Review Committee (PA MMRC) to review all pregnancy-associated deaths in the commonwealth.

 What is a Maternal Mortality Review Committee (MMRC)?

-MMRC is a group of professionals and partners who serve pregnant and postpartum women, and who collectively review these deaths and examine factors that led to the death.
+MMRC is a multidisciplinary group of professionals and partners who serve pregnant and postpartum individuals, and who collectively review deaths and examine factors that led to the death.
 The goal of a MMRC is to determine if the death is related to the pregnancy and if it could have been prevented.
-The committee then provides recommendations that could prevent future deaths and protect the health and well-being of women during and after pregnancy.
+The committee then provides recommendations that could prevent future deaths and protect the health and well-being of individuals during and after pregnancy.

 Pennsylvania Maternal Mortality Review Committee